AI SEO Statistics: Health Wellness Store (2026-07 edition)

 Do AI models name Health Wellness Store providers?

 For service providers the decisive question is whether these systems name anyone at all.
-Across 45 health wellness store answers, a specific provider was named in 15.6% of responses on average — roughly 0.6 distinct providers per answer.
+Across 45 health wellness store answers, a specific provider was named in 15.6% of responses on average, or roughly 0.6 distinct providers per answer.
 In practice the assistants behave far more as an explanatory layer than as a referral engine for health wellness store: visibility comes from being the reasoning a model reproduces, not from being the named recommendation.

 The question set